 - Challenge: Online learners are challenged to maintain consistent study habits and engage on a steady basis to assure graduation occurs within the programs’ stated time frames.

 Solution: MCU’s distance education course delivery methods are designed to support a student’s ability to stay engaged in the program and maintain momentum and progression.
 Weekly participation in each course is required either through peer-to-peer discussion boards or in on-line discussions.
 Assignments are completed in a synchronous and/or asynchronous manner to help students progress in the class and engage with a community of peers.
 Through verbal and written feedback, faculty members mentor students as they gain knowledge, skills, and behaviors inherent to a Midwife of Excellence™.
-Our methods of education consistently prove themselves; from 2017-2019, 100% of MCU students who sat for the North American Registry of Midwives (NARM) exam have passed.
+Our methods of education consistently prove themselves; from 2018-2020, 100% of MCU graduates who sat for the North American Registry of Midwives (NARM) exam passed the exam with 94% on their first attempt and the remaining 6% on their second attempt.

 It is apparent that MCU graduates nurture a culture of collaboration as they demonstrate cultural humility, diversity, and inclusivity in the ways they choose to practice midwifery and affect social change globally.
-From 1994 to 2019, 295 midwifery degrees have been conferred by MCU.
-Ninety-five percent (95%) of graduates between 2017-2019 are currently working as midwives or in a birth-related field in everything from midwifery education to government health care reform.
-MCU alumni are spearheading change as midwives or in a related field in the United States, Canada, Hungary, Cambodia, Papua New Guinea, and Saudi Arabia.
+From 1994 to December 31, 2020, MCU has conferred 322 midwifery degrees.
+Ninety-five percent (95%) of graduates between 2018-2020 are currently working as midwives and 2% in a birth-related field doing everything from owning a birth center to midwifery education to government health care reform.
+MCU alumni are spearheading change in the United States, Canada, Hungary, Cambodia, Papua New Guinea, and Saudi Arabia.

 Because of the autonomous nature of midwifery, Midwives College of Utah does not guarantee employment upon completion of the program.
 MCU works with students while in the program to identify their midwifery goals by examining the future practice a student desires and creating a business plan to ensure sustainable business practices.
 Due to MCU’s excellent reputation, we often receive job postings from midwifery practices seeking an MCU graduate.
 These opportunities are posted on MCU’s social media and in the “MCU in Review” newsletter.